Elohorokpako/Knowledge-on-climate-change-and-emerging-infectious-diseases/README.md

 # Knowledge-on-climate-change-and-emerging-infectious-diseases
 This project is a group assignment carried out to evaluate the knowledge of the General Public on the Impact of Climate Change on Emerging Infectious Diseases

-The results show that there is a significant difference in the knowledge on climate change on infectious diseases between Life sciences and non life sciences
+The results show that there is a significant difference in the knowledge of the public on climate change impact on infectious diseases between Life sciences and non life sciences.

 Among the Top four countries represented, there was a significant difference between Ethiopia-Uganda, Ethiopia-Nigeria and Eritrea-Uganda.